 First, the house of David for a newly formed nation; and then in Exile, the line of David that would become a new thing in messiah; and then in the gospels.
 The Son of David whose kingdom is not marked by a scepter and a sword but rather revealed in broken bread, poured out wine and an old rugged cross.

-And now one more perspective, the fourth layer.
+And now one more perspective, the final layer.

 There’s a little story in the book of Acts, Luke’s second volume written to continue the story of his gospel.
 In Acts, the Spirit of the Risen Christ keeps showing up in all kinds of unexpected places, intersecting the lives of all kinds of unlikely people (just as the earthly Jesus always seemed to do.)